hujhax/austin-improv-wiki/The Threefer.md

 The acts are scheduled by [[Roy Janik]], who puts out a call for applications every two months.

 ## History
-*The Threefer* originated as *Threefer Madness*, an [[Austin Improv Collective]]-branded show in 2005, with three different troupes every Friday night at 8 PM for $10.
+*The Threefer* originated as *Threefer Madness*, an [[Austin Improv Collective]]-branded show in 2005, with three different troupes every Friday night at 8pm for $10.
 Until mid-2006, its name was hyphenated: "Three-fer".
-The Threefer led into the [[Double Barrel]] at 10 PM, which featured two experienced improv troupes playing longer sets.
+The Threefer led into the [[Double Barrel]] at 10pm, which featured two experienced improv troupes playing longer sets.

-Beginning in January 2009, [[The Hideout]] moved the Threefer to Thursday nights at 8 PM and instituted a few changes.
+Beginning in January 2009, [[The Hideout]] moved the Threefer to Thursday nights at 8pm and instituted a few changes.
 Ticket prices were reduced from $10 to $3 and each month featured a headlining troupe who would host the show. [[The Starter Kit]] was the first troupe to headline the Threefer in its new format.

 Inflation eventually drove the ticket price up to $5.